-The turnout of other stakeholders also was remarkable.
-The invited guests and speakers include Mr. KM Abdus Salam, Director General (DG) of NGO Bureau and Additional Secretory along with Mr. Mohammad Abul Kalam NDC, Additional Secretary and Refuge, Relief and Repatriation Commissioner (RRRC) from the Government of Bangladesh.
+The invited guests and speakers include Mr. KM Abdus Salam, Director General (DG) of NGO Bureau and Additional Secretory along with Mr. Mohammad Abul Kalam NDC,

+Additional Secretary and Refuge, Relief and Repatriation Commissioner (RRRC) from the Government of Bangladesh.